 Art and Design makes a unique contribution to the development of the child.
 All of the children at The Priory are encouraged to enjoy and appreciate Art and Design, and to respond and express themselves creatively.

 During their time at The Priory, pupils are equipped with the knowledge and skills to experiment, invent and create their own works.
-In class, Art and Design is sometimes taught as a discrete activity, but may also be incorporated into the topic-based curriculum and through cross-curricular learning.
+In class, Art and Design is sometimes taught as a discrete activity, but may also be incorporated into the project-based curriculum and through cross-curricular learning.
 Pupils are taught to use materials, tools and techniques for practical work in accordance with current health and safety requirements.

 Geography is a valued part of the curriculum, providing a purposeful means for exploring, appreciating and understanding the world in which we live and how it has evolved.
 Geography explores the relationship between the Earth and its people through the study of place, space and environment.

 History is a foundation subject within the National Curriculum 2014.
 History will be taught through a topic based approach whenever possible using a range of resources to support planning, teaching and assessment.
 The study of History aims to give children a sense of their own identity within our social, political, cultural and economic background.

 At the Priory, music is taught through performing, composing and music is created, produced and communicated.
 Pupils are taught to sing, and to use tuned and untuned percussion instruments individually and in groups.
 Through performing and listening children learn the elements of music, which include pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.
 Music also plays a vital role in many weekly and yearly events of the school calendar.
 Songs are chosen for whole-school-singing that contribute to the topics explored in assemblies and there are many opportunities to perform at various events throughout the year, these may include our Nativity Service or drama production.
-Pupils also have the chance to take part in various workshops and festivals while in school, as well as having the option of joining Glee Club.
+Pupils also have the chance to take part in various workshops and festivals while in school, as well as having the option of joining our 3 choirs.